jhigginson/podcast_dl/README.md

 ## Features/Problems

-One simple method.
-Just give it a URL to an RSS feed, how many episodes you want and a download directory and it will download them for you.
-Some helper methods also to download xml, parse out media urls and download any list of urls.
+*One simple method to download podcasts given a feed url, number of podcasts to download and where to download them *Helper methods for downloading the raw xml data, counting the podcasts, parsing the download urls and downloading to a directory.
+*A sample application that downloads and organizes podcasts based on a yaml configuration file

 ## Contributing